pfdubois/BridgeBidding/source/MajorOpenings.rst

 Add Reverse Drury to your partnership as soon as you feel you both can recognize it.
 You'll have to regret the times someone misses it.
-Also played by many is the two-way version, in which 2♣! is a three-card limit raise and 2♦! is a four or more card limit raise.
+Also played by many is the two-way version, in which 2♣! is a three-card limit raise and 2♦! is a |4ormore|-card limit raise.

 Responding As Unpassed Hand Without Interference